keyinji/intro/README.md

 print(x)     # Output: 4.0

-- **Hack Way:**
-- **float** -> int always rounds down
-!!BE CAREFUL DATA LOSS
+## Casting in Python

-The operation of turning one step to another is called casting.
+The operation of turning one type into another is called casting.
+In Python, casting involves converting between different data types, such as from integers to floats or vice versa.

-new Type string
+## String Type

-Python is better than a calculator in that it can opetrate on strings Strings are texts, words. they "strings" characters together. str for short
+Python is better than a calculator in that it can operate on strings.
+Strings are sequences of text or characters.
+They "string" characters together and are represented by the `str` type in Python.